Glossary

 Sequencer

-Sequencers are a highly decentralized set of nodes tasked with blindly finalizing the ordering of encrypted transactions in a 𝚝𝟷 block.
-Since Sequencers only order transactions rather than executing them, we can achieve high decentralization and censorship resistance.
-Sequencers create Sequencing Consensus.
-More
+Sequencers are a highly decentralized set of nodes tasked with blindly finalizing the ordering of partially-encrypted transactions in a t1 block.
+Since Sequencers only order transactions rather than executing them (meaning lower hardware and network requirements, in particular no TEE requirement), t1 can achieve high decentralization and censorship resistance.
+Sequencers provide proofs of Sequencing Consensus.
+For details, check t1's litepaper.

 Executor

-Executors are a network of TEE-enabled nodes tasked with executing state changes given the ordered sequences of transactions (i.e. bundles) determined by the Sequencers.
+Executors are a network of TEE-enabled nodes tasked with executing state changes given the ordered sequences of transaction bundles determined by the Sequencers.
 Executors provide proofs of Execution Consensus.
-More
+For details, check t1's litepaper.